neuralmagic/deepsparse/README.md

 ## ✨NEW✨ DeepSparse LLMs

 We are pleased to announce support for LLMs, starting with MPT-7B.
-DeepSparse is optimized for performant text generation with:
-- Custom sparse quantized CPU kernels
-- Efficient usage of cached attention keys and values for minimal memory movement
-- Low memory utilization with sparse-quantized weights and quantized activations

 ### Try It Now